derpycode/cgenie.muffin/genie-userconfigs/PUBS/published/Cermeno_et_al.2022/readme.txt

 # =========== Muffingen files =========== #

 First clone muffingen.
-Set the MATLAB working dirctory to be the muffingenconfig subdirectory of this current directory, and >> addpath to where you have cloned muffingen.
+Set the MATLAB working dirctory to be the muffingenconfigs subdirectory of this current directory, and >> addpath to where you have cloned muffingen.
 Then run muffingen using the files provided.

 For instance, for 0 Ma, you pass the name of the corresponding configuration file (M2020_merge_Haq60_0_1deg):